Apollo3zehn/PureHDF/README.md

 ## 1.2 Additional Info
 ### External File Link

-With an external link pointing to a relative file path it might be necessary to provide a file prefix (see also this [overview](https://support.hdfgroup.org/HDF5/doc/RM/H5L/H5Lcreate_external.htm)).
+With a link pointing to an external file it might be necessary to provide a file prefix (see also this [overview](https://support.hdfgroup.org/HDF5/doc/RM/H5L/H5Lcreate_external.htm)).

 You can either set an environment variable: